theupdateframework/tuf-on-ci/docs/YUBIKEY-PIV-SETUP.md

 The management key is used to perform many YubiKey management operations, such as generating a key pair.

 1. Navigate to the `Applications` > `PIV` menu in the YubiKey Manager UI
-1. Under `PIN Management`, select `Configure PINs`
+2. Under `PIN Management`, select `Configure PINs`
-1. Under `Management Key`, select `Change Management Key`
+3. Under `Management Key`, select `Change Management Key`
-1. Select the algorithm, recommend selecting `AES256`
+4. Select the algorithm, recommend selecting `AES256`
+> [!NOTE]
+> The option to use an AES key is only available for [YubiKeys with firmware 5.4.2 or newer](https://docs.yubico.com/hardware/yubikey/yk-tech-manual/yk5-overview.html#piv-management-key-aes)
-1. Select `Generate` or generate a management key outside of the UI and populate the value here
+5. Select `Generate` or generate a management key outside of the UI and populate the value here
-1. Select `Protect with PIN`, if you want to store the management key on the device
+6. Select `Protect with PIN`, if you want to store the management key on the device
-1. Select `Finish`
+7. Select `Finish`

 ### Generate Digital Signature Certificate